ThePathfindersCodex/.github/profile/README.md

 Code projects from [ThePathfindersCodex](https://www.youtube.com/@ThePathfindersCodex) on YouTube

 Repositories are now public!
-Thank you to our subscribers for helping us hit our first YouTube goal.
+Thank you to our subscribers for helping us hit our second YouTube goal of 500 subscribers.

 More repositories coming soon!